JERUSALEM WAR CEMETERY

 Jerusalem War Cemetery is 4.5 kilometres north of the walled city and is situated on the neck of land at the north end of the Mount of Olives, to the west of Mount Scopus.

-The cemetery is found on Churchill Blvd, sandwiched between Hadassah Hospital and the Hyatt Hotel.
+The cemetery is found on Churchill Blvd, next to the Hadassah Hospital.
 The Australian Memorial is opposite the cemetery entrance.

-Wheelchair access to site possible, but may be via an alternative entrance.
-For further information regarding wheelchair access, please contact our Enquiries Section on telephone number 01628 507200.
+Wheelchair access to site possible via an alternative entrance.
+For further information and enquiries please contact firstname.lastname@example.org

 At the outbreak of the First World War, Palestine (now Israel) was part of the Turkish Empire and it was not entered by Allied forces until December 1916.
 The advance to Jerusalem took a further year, but from 1914 to December 1917, about 250 Commonwealth prisoners of war were buried in the German and Anglo-German cemeteries of the city.

 By 21 November 1917, the Egyptian Expeditionary Force had gained a line about five kilometres west of Jerusalem, but the city was deliberately spared bombardment and direct attack.
 Very severe fighting followed, lasting until the evening of 8 December, when the 53rd (Welsh) Division on the south, and the 60th (London) and 74th (Yeomanry) Divisions on the west, had captured all the city's prepared defences.
 Turkish forces left Jerusalem throughout that night and in the morning of 9 December, the Mayor came to the Allied lines with the Turkish Governor's letter of surrender.
 Jerusalem was occupied that day and on 11 December, General Allenby formally entered the city, followed by representatives of France and Italy.